fetchai/agents-aea/docs/upgrading.md

 - For agent-to-agent communication: ensure the default routing and default connection are correctly defined and that the dialogues used specify the agent's address as the `self_address`.
 This is most likely already the case.
 Only in some edge cases will you need to use an `EnvelopeContext` to target a connection different from the one specified in the `default_routing` map.

 - For component-to-component communication: there is now only one single way to route component to component (skill to skill, skill to connection, connection to skill) messages, this is by specifying the component id in string form in the `sender`/`to` field.
 The `EnvelopeContext` can no longer be used, messages are routed based on their target (`to` field).
-Ensure that dialogues in skills set the `skill_id` as the `self_address` (in connections the need to set the `connection_id`).
+Ensure that dialogues in skills set the `skill_id` as the `self_address` (in connections they need to set the `connection_id`).

 ### Agent configuration and ledger plugins